 Introducing artifact weights for quality aggregation

-The artifact weights, as well as the weights for quality measures can be visualized in a hierarchical heat map, where the impact of an artifact and a quality measure scales with the size of a colored tile.
+The artifact weights, as well as the weights for quality values can be visualized in a hierarchical heat map, where the impact of an artifact and a quality value scales with the size of a colored tile.